-Located in the heart of hundreds of miles of trails, the Lodge at Giants Ridge is the ideal home base for ATV and off-roading getaways.
-Trail links are directly accessible from the Lodge.
+Located in the heart of hundreds of miles of trails, The Lodge at Giants Ridge is the ideal home base for ATV and off-roading getaways.
+Trail links are directly accessible from The Lodge.
 Plus there’s room for trailer parking.
 From dedicated ATV trails to forest roads, you won’t run out of terrain to explore.
-Click here to download an Iron Range Off-Roading Guide with detailed maps and more information.

 If you’d like a unique off-roading challenge, you’re in for a treat.
 The Lodge at Giants Ridge is located just 7 miles from Minnesota’s only off highway vehicle (OHV) Park.
 The Iron Range Off-highway Vehicle State Recreation Park, located in Gilbert, features 36 miles of scenic vistas, wooded trails, rock climbs and mud holes.
 ATVs, side by sides, dirt bikes and Jeeps are welcome on trails ranging from easy to most difficult.

 The park covers 1,200 acres, with a 2,700 expansion under development.
-Entrance is free but vehicles must register and meet certain off-road requirements.
-Check here more information and a downloadable OHV Park map.
+Entrance is free for Minnesota residents.
+All vehicles must be licensed and registered in your home state and meet certain off-road requirements.

-An outdoor, 32-foot high climbing wall is located just steps from the Lodge behind the Giants Ridge Chalet.
+An outdoor, 32-foot high climbing wall is located just steps from The Lodge behind the Giants Ridge Chalet.
 Six auto-belay climbing lanes are available to give climbers a range of options from easy to challenging.
 The climbing wall is a great activity for corporate outings and birthday parties.
-Check here for climbing wall hours and rates.

 The Quarry and the Legend golf courses at Giants Ridge are among the most pristine, highly-rated and scenic courses you can play not only in Minnesota, but also in the United States.
 Most recent among these courses many accolades: